"The person is never the problem, the problem is the problem."

 ~ Eric Sween

-Beneath our "problem stories" are hidden skills, resources, positive values, dreams, and desires.
-In narrative therapy, we listen for indications of strength within life stories that are saturated with problems.
-In this course your will learn how to describe new ways of seeing your life to improve your emotional well-being.
+Beneath your "problem stories" are hidden skills, resources, positive values, dreams, and desires.
+In narrative therapy, you listen for indications of strength within life stories that are saturated with problems.
+In this course, you will learn how to describe new ways of seeing your life to improve your emotional well-being.

-"This has been a remarkable experience and I have learned and unlearned a great deal."
+"This has been a remarkable experience and I have learned and unlearned a great deal."— T.P - Florida

-"I suffer from a general low-key depression, lacking hope in life and people.
-It was a challenging course, with very interesting prompts, especially those looking into hope."
+"I suffer from general low-key depression, lacking hope in life and people.
+It was a challenging course, with very interesting prompts, especially those looking into hope."— F.G.
+Africa

-This course includes a PDF download of all 30 prompts delivered at the end of the course.
+This course includes a PDF download of all 30 prompts delivered at the end of the course, as well as a Narrative Therapy Guidebook with additional journal exercises to deepen your re-storying journey.

-Lessons are delivered once day after you purchase your course.
-You will get email reminders to view each lesson, and it is also helpful to bookmark this link so you can review your course content whenever you want:
+Lessons are delivered once a day after you purchase your course.
+You will get email reminders to view your lessons when you forget to check the classroom.
+It is helpful to bookmark this link so you can review your course content whenever you want:

 You will get a PDF of all course content at the end of your course so no need to copy your lessons as you go along.